-At [School/Academy/Federation/Trust Name] judgements of performance will be made against the extent to which teachers have met their individual objectives and the relevant standards and how they have contributed to [insert here any specific impacts the school may wish to take into account, e.g. impact on pupil progress; impact on wider outcomes for pupils; improvements in specific elements of practice, such as behaviour management or lesson planning; impact on effectiveness of teachers or other staff; wider contribution to the work of the school].
+At Cambois Primary School judgements of performance will be made against the extent to which teachers have met their individual objectives and the relevant standards and how they have contributed to impact on pupil progress; impact on wider outcomes for pupils; improvements in specific elements of practice, such as behaviour management or lesson planning; impact on effectiveness of teachers or other staff; wider contribution to the work of the school.

-The rate of progression will be differentiated according to an individual teacher’s performance and will be on the basis of absolute criteria [it may be helpful to indicate here the size of individual pay progression increases that may result for each category, e.g. an increment of £x)].
+The rate of progression will be differentiated according to an individual teacher’s performance and will be on the basis of absolute criteria.

-Teachers will be eligible for a pay increase of [£x] if their performance has been assessed as “very good” [insert here what the minimum expectations are for this level of increase – e.g. “they meet all their objectives, are assessed as fully meeting the relevant standards, show a commitment to improving their own performance as well as others and to continuing professional development, and all teaching is assessed as at least good with some teaching being assessed as outstanding”].
+Teachers will be eligible for a pay increase of [£x] if their performance has been assessed as “very good” ,for example if they meet all their objectives, are assessed as fully meeting the relevant standards, show a commitment to improving their own performance as well as others and to continuing professional development, and all teaching is assessed as at least good with some teaching being assessed as outstanding.

-Teachers may be eligible for [£y] [a lower level of increase if their performance has been

-assessed as “good” [insert here the level of performance that may lead to less rapid progress in a year – e.g. “they meet all their objectives, are assessed as meeting the relevant standards and all teaching is assessed as at least good”].

-Teachers will be eligible for [£z] (a higher level of increase) if their performance has been assessed as “outstanding” or “exceptional” [insert here how the highest performing teachers will be able to make quicker progress up the pay range – e.g. the expectations will be that “they exceed all their objectives, are assessed as fully meeting the relevant standards, all of their teaching is assessed as outstanding, and they show a strong commitment to the school, prepared to go above and beyond the call of duty, when necessary, acting as an exemplar for others and showing a commitment to improving their own performance and to continuing professional development”].

-There is however no obligation for [School/Academy/Federation/Trust Name] to increase an individual’s pay unless it is warranted by performance.
+There is however no obligation for Cambois Primary School to increase an individual’s pay unless it is warranted by performance.
 For instance, teachers may be performing satisfactorily, meeting most of their objectives (but not all) and with much of their teaching (but again not all) assessed as good.
-In such circumstances [School/Academy/Federation/Trust Name] may consider that such a level of performance will result in zero pay progression in that year.
+In such circumstances Cambois Primary School may consider that such a level of performance will result in zero pay progression in that year.

 Example 2 – Relative Performance Measures

-[School/Academy/Federation/Trust Name] will make judgements of performance against the extent to which teachers have met their individual objectives and the relevant standards and how they have contributed to [insert here any specific impacts the school may wish to take into account, e.g. impact on pupil progress; impact on wider outcomes for pupils; improvements in specific elements of practice, such as behaviour management or lesson planning; impact on effectiveness of teachers or other staff; wider contribution to the work of the school].
+Cambois Primary School will make judgements of performance against the extent to which teachers have met their individual objectives and the relevant standards and how they have contributed to the impact on pupil progress; impact on wider outcomes for pupils; improvements in specific elements of practice, such as behaviour management or lesson planning; impact on effectiveness of teachers or other staff; wider contribution to the work of the school.